 Dr. John Stalker was born on the 14th of February, 1850 in Kintyre, Scotland.
 His parents were Duncan Stalker and the former Flora Stewart.
-A young Dr. Stalker emigrated to Canada with his parents after his birth but prior to 1854.
+A young Dr. Stalker emigrated to Canada with his parents after his birth and prior to 1854.
 The family settled in Aldborough Twp, Elgin County, where his parents farmed.
-His older siblings Euphemia and Peter were born in Scotland and his younger siblings Archibald, Duncan (1856-1862) and another child named Duncan (born in 1863) were born in Ontario.
+His older siblings, Euphemia and Peter were born in Scotland and his younger siblings Archibald, Duncan (1856-1862) and another child named Duncan (born in 1863) were born in Ontario.

 According to the 1871 census, Dr. Stalker was a school teacher in Aldborough Twp and he was living with his parents.

 By 1901 Mrs. Stalker was living near Toronto with their children.
-(Dr. Stalker is not listed on the 1901, 1911 or 1921 census’ with his family in Toronto.)
-His son Ross enlisted in WWI and he was attached to the 70th Battalion.
-When he enlisted he listed his mother as his next-of-kin and stated that she resided at 83 Beatrice St. in Toronto.
+(Dr. Stalker is not listed on the 1901, 1911 or 1921 census’ with his family in Toronto.).
+In 1916, Mrs. Stalker resided at 86 Beatrice Street (Toronto).

 Dr. Stalker died on the 28th of January, 1936 at Parkwood Hospital in London, Ontario.
 Mrs. Stalker died in 1950.
-They are buried at the Wardsville Cemetery.
+Dr. and Mrs. Stalker are buried at the Wardsville Cemetery.

 Also listed on Dr. Stalkers tombstone are the names of his children, Winnifred 1883-1943, Ross 1890-1950 and Nita 1885-1969.

 *Dr. Stalker’s son Ross Stewart Carpenter Stalker served with the Canadian Army during WWI.
 His Theatre of War was listed as France.

 Pictured below is the home that Dr. Stalker built at 71 Main Street East.